11 unique country getaways & weekend breaks in Scotland

-This imaginative build should be on the must-do list for anyone who is even slightly design-conscious and looking for a special treehouse break.
+This imaginative build should be on the must-do list for anyone who is even slightly design-conscious and looking for a special treehouse holiday in Scotland.
 The Brockloch Eco Retreat Treehouse, near Kirkpatrick Durham, Dumfries & Galloway, is a breathtaking treetop hideaway which simultaneously looks other-worldly and harmonious to its woodland environment and, with no TV or Wi-Fi, it's perfect for those wanting a couple of days off the grid.
 Lose yourself in your thoughts as you take a long soak in the bathtub and watch the stars through the skylight at this quaint treehouse hideaway.

 Overlooking the Moray Firth on a family-run farm, this is one vintage rail carriage that you'll want to get on board with.
 The converted Coastal Carriage, near Rosehearty, Aberdeenshire, is a real labour of love; outside, it's a cheerful sight in letter box-red, with wood panels and a grassy roof.
 Inside, you'll find a welcoming and cosy space, with its woodburning stove and comfy double bed - perhaps the best place imaginable to snuggle down in rural retreat after a busy day exploring the Banffshire coast.

 The Isle of Skye never fails to leave a lasting impression, and we reckon you'll not be in a rush to forget the experience of staying at Skye Shepherd Huts near Broadford.
 These two beautifully fitted out huts are as cute as they are compact, with plenty of modern conveniences inside, and washing and drying facilities a short distance away.
 A tasty breakfast is provided each day and canine companions are also welcome to stay too - making it the perfect place for a country break in Scotland!Key facilities

 - Pets Welcome

 - Wet room or level entry shower